project-chip/connectedhomeip/docs/guides/BUILDING.md

 ```

 A helper script also exists under `scripts/helpers/iwyu-check.py`.
 This one defaults
-to seraching `src/platform` however that can be modified.
+to searching `src/platform` however that can be modified.
 Usage is like:

 ```bash
 ./scripts/helpers/iwyu-check.py                                                    \